Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Related Work

-Network throughput is time series data~\cite{Adhikari2013}.
-So, a typical throughput prediction problem entails predicting the future throughput using historical information, thereby making it a problem of time-series forecasting \cite{Adhikari2013}.
-A data point in a time series correlates with neighboring data points, captured using the `trends' and `seasonalities.'
-Time series forecasting methods exploit these relational patterns to predict future values.

-Traditionally, time series forecasting involved the use of statistical methods such as Exponential Smoothing, Moving Average \cite{Adhikari2013}, Auto-Regressive Moving Average (ARMA), or Auto-Regressive Integrated Moving Average (ARIMA), Exponentially Weighted Moving Average (EWMA)~\cite{Adhikari2013}.
-In fact, \cite{Makridakis2018} argues in favor of these traditional methods when it comes to time series forecasting than sophisticated ML models.
-However, they also posit that their findings may differ depending on the characteristics of the data set, especially when non-linearities are present in the data.
-To this end, we argue as in \cite{Raca2020, Raca2018_2} that the cellular network throughput data bears a non-trivial relation with the network parameters as well as the UE characteristics such as phone model, UE speed, etc.~\cite{Mondal2020}.
-Hence, although a few works in the literature like~\cite{raca2017back,elsherbiny20204g,lawal2020gmdh,Raca2019} explored time series models like ARIMA and EWMA, they do not perform as good as ML models, as also shown in various other later works~\cite{Raca2020}.
-In this paper, we also reinforce this hypothesis through extensive experiments which compare the performance of ARIMA with ML models for predicting the network throughput.
+Throughput prediction has been studied extensively for WiFi Networks~\cite{KHAN2020}, Ethernet LAN~\cite{Jain2002} and for cellular networks~ \cite{Koutsonikolas2009,Yue2018, Zhang2019, Raca2019, Raca2019, Raca2020_1, Raca2020_1, Narayanan2020, Narayanan2021}, as summarized in Table \ref{tab:rel_work}.
+Time series forecasting-based throughput prediction methods have used statistical methods~\cite{raca2017back, Elsherbiny2020,lawal2020gmdh, Raca2019} such as Moving Average (MA), Auto-Regressive Moving Average (ARMA), or Auto-Regressive Integrated Moving Average (ARIMA), Exponential Smoothing, Exponentially Weighted Moving Average (EWMA), etc. However, \cite{Raca2020, Raca2018_2, Mondal2020} have inferred that the cellular network throughput data bears a non-trivial relation with the network parameters as well as the UE characteristics such as phone model, UE speed, etc.~\cite{Mondal2020}.
+Hence, time series models, like ARIMA and EWMA, have been found to perform not as well as their ML counterparts, as also shown in various other later works~\cite{Raca2020}. \textit{LinkForecast}~\cite{Yue2018}, one of the earliest learning-based throughput prediction algorithms, has used the popular \ac{RF} algorithm.
+The work shows that in addition to upper layer information, such as historical throughput, lower layer information like \ac{RSSI}, \ac{RSRP}, \ac{CQI}, etc., are integral towards accurate network throughput prediction.